 Most of the world’s greatest business started in someone’s basement or garage.
 It’s not uncommon for entrepreneurs to get their start out of their home.
 Your home business is also a great way to find work-life balance when you have a lot going on with small children or aging parents.

-There is a lot of confusion around what your home/property insurance policy will cover for your home-based business, and (more importantly) what it won’t.
+There is a lot of confusion around what your home/property insurance policy will cover for your home-based business or working from home, and (more importantly) what it won’t.
 With many having to find new ways to operate their home-based business, we thought we would talk about some of the important insurance coverage you should have for your business.

 Commercial General Liability (CGL)